-Spend a little time shopping for a road bike, and you’ll quickly find that there are many brands on the market today.
+Spend a little time shopping for a road bike, and you’ll quickly find many brands on the market today.

-You probably have heard and seen some of the popular bike brands such as Specialized, Trek, and Giant.
-If you take a closer look, you’ll see that there are many other lesser-known brands out there that make equally good, if not better bikes.
+You probably have heard and seen some popular bike brands such as Specialized, Trek, and Giant.
+If you take a closer look, you’ll see that there are many other lesser-known brands out there that make equally good, if not better, bikes.

-In fact, navigating through the different brands can quickly become overwhelming.
-From my own experience when buying my first road bike, and speaking to many cyclists over the years, I’ve noticed that the bike brand plays an important role in the decision-making process.
+Navigating through the different brands can quickly become overwhelming.
+From my own experience when buying my first road bike and speaking to many cyclists over the years, I’ve noticed that the bike brand plays an important role in the decision-making process.

 - Who can you trust?

-- How is their warranty and customer service experience like?
+- What is their warranty and customer service experience like?